fulfillment-and-distribution-powered-by-r+l-global-logistics-warehousing

 • Distributing the kit to retailers or end users

-This service is performed for a wide variety of industries including consumer electronics, e-commerce, retail, and even fresh food.
-Consider these more specific examples of how kitting is used in warehousing:
+This service is performed for a wide variety of industries including consumer electronics, auto parts, and even fresh food.

 • Book collections and anthologies